Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

 MHD Riemann problems are standard tests for new MHD codes and methods due to their mix of different flow types and extreme conditions.
 There are many different MHD Riemann problems in the literature \citep{brio_wu_1988, einfeldt_1991, ryu_jones_1995, dai_woodward_1998}; we have chosen to present five that cover a variety of challenging cases.

-The Riemann problem is defined as having a single state for half of the domain which suddenly switches at a discontinuity to a different state on the other half of the domain.
-All of Riemann problems here have a domain of $1\times1\times1$ and resolution of $512\times16\times16$ and are run until the $t_{max}$ for that particular Riemann problem and utilize parabolic reconstruction with limiting in the characteristic variables.
+The typical Riemann problem setup uses a domain with a discontinuity at the midpoint between two different states.
+As the problem evolves in time, the waves propagate along characteristics such that the solution evolves self-similarly in time.
+All of Riemann problems shown in this section employ a domain of $1\times1\times1$ and resolution of $512\times16\times16$ and are run until the $t_{max}$ which is specified for that particular problem.
+We use parabolic reconstruction with limiting in the characteristic variables unless otherwise noted.
 All have been run in all three spatial directions with both possible orientations of the two states and achieved identical results.
 The details of each left and right state are given in Table \ref{table:riemann}.